release-it/release-it/README.md

 ## Use release-it programmatically

-While mostly used as a CLI tool, release-it can be used as a dependency to ingrate in your own scripts.
+While mostly used as a CLI tool, release-it can be used as a dependency to integrate in your own scripts.
 See [use release-it programmatically](./docs/recipes/programmatic.md) for example code.

 ## Example projects using release-it